AdobeDocs/workfront.pt-BR/help/quicksilver/product-announcements/product-releases/24-q4-release-activity/24-q4-project-enhancements.md

 ---
-title: Aprimoramentos no projeto do segundo trimestre de 2024
+title: Aprimoramentos do projeto do quarto trimestre de 2024
-description: Aprimoramentos no projeto do segundo trimestre de 2024
+description: Aprimoramentos do projeto do quarto trimestre de 2024
 author: Courtney
 feature: Product Announcements
 recommendations: noDisplay, noCatalog
-exl-id: 0d9b1725-ed90-45a5-b63c-ff6ccbf3ae75
 source-git-commit: 21ad93a3438962fd45a6b348960c37402c71a18a
 workflow-type: tm+mt
 source-wordcount: '329'